 Avon and Somerset Constabulary is good at keeping people safe and reducing crime.
 Our findings this year are an improvement on last year’s findings assessment, in which we judged the force to require improvement in respect of effectiveness.

 The force has a good understanding of the threat and risk of harm facing its communities, and has improved the quality of its investigations.
-It has effective processes to tackle serious and organised crime, and has the necessary arrangements in place to ensure that it can fulfil its responsibilities under the Strategic Policing Requirement (SPR).
+It has effective processes to tackle serious and organised crime, and has the necessary arrangements in place to ensure that it can fulfil its responsibilities under the Strategic Policing Requirement (SPR) (PDF document).

 Overall Avon and Somerset Constabulary is good at keeping people safe and reducing crime.
 It understands the threat and risk of harm facing its communities and has dedicated teams working with partner agencies and communities to solve problems in a structured way and use intelligence effectively to direct patrols to take place in areas to reduce crime and anti-social behaviour.

 The force has improved the quality of its investigations, particularly those involving vulnerable victims, and addressed both causes of concern HMIC identified during last year’s inspection by improving how it responds to missing children and domestic abuse.
 It is good at sharing information with partner agencies (such as local authorities, or health and education services) to assess risks and ensure safeguarding arrangements are made.
 The force’s processes to identify vulnerable people and allocate investigations to the most appropriately trained officers work well.
 Victims’ needs are considered throughout these processes and they are supported through effective partnership arrangements.